What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 For example, an organization might have a different guest network to avoid guest network traffic on the leading network.

 This would prevent guests from connecting to a receiver like an Apple TV.
-There are several means to tackle this problem.
+Several means exist to tackle this problem.

 Organizations will often open particular network ports for local communication between networks.
 In some illustrations, forward Bonjour or multicast may also be necessary.